 About 40% of marketers say proving their strategies create a return on their investment is a top challenge, according to HubSpot.
-To make sure performing arts marketers are successful when they’re crafting a marketing plan or honing their existing strategies, it’s essential that they know exactly how each piece can drive engagement, attendance, and revenue for their organizations.
+To make sure performing arts marketers are successful when they’re crafting an arts marketing campaign or honing their existing strategies, it’s essential that they know exactly how each piece can drive engagement, attendance, and revenue for their organizations.

 This article takes a closer look at the key components that make up a theatre marketing plan and how they drive up revenue.